-If you are planning to marry a British citizen or a permanent resident of the UK, but before marriage want to see what it is like living in the UK, you can apply from abroad for a visa (entry clearance), to come here as a fiancé/Fiancée.
-It is crucial to show that the relationship is genuine and the parties intend to live together permanently upon marriage but is not necessary to show that the parties had been living together prior to making the application.
+If you are planning to marry a British citizen or a permanent resident of the UK, but before marriage, want to see what it is like living in the UK, you can apply from abroad for a visa, to enter the UK as a Fiancée.
+It is crucial to show that your relationship is genuine and the parties intend to live together permanently upon marriage but it is not necessary to show that the parties had been living together prior to making the application.

 - The main requirements are that the British sponsor and the applicant must intend to marry within six months of entry to the UK under this category.
 The visa will be for a six-month period, and will not entitle the applicant to work.